Ada Colau: Platform for People Affected by Mortgages

-Barcelona en Comú
+Barcelona en Comú and Mayor of Barcelona

 On 7 May 2014, Ada Colau announced her resignation as spokesperson of the PAH.
 In June 2014 she founded Barcelona en Comú (formerly known as Guanyem Barcelona), a citizen platform that stood in the May 2015 Barcelona municipal elections.
 Barcelona en Comú won a plurality in the elections (11 of 41 city council seats) and on 13 June 2015 she was sworn in as mayor with the favourable vote of an absolute majority of councillors.
 She headed again the Barcelona en Comú list vis-à-vis the 26 May 2019 Barcelona municipal election.
 The list came up second, close to the ERC list headed by Ernest Maragall, with the same number of municipal councillors (10) as the latter.
-On 15 June 2019, during the inaugural session of the new municipal council, Colau commanded a qualified majority of the plenary for the investiture vote (21 out of 41 municipal councillors; presumably with the endorsement of the 10 municipal councillors of Barcelona en Comú, along the 8 municipal councillors of the PSC and 3 out 6 individual councillors of the Barcelona pel Canvi–Ciutadans list: Manuel Valls, Celestino Corbacho and Eva Parera), thus renewing her mandate as Mayor of Barcelona.
+On 15 June 2019, during the inaugural session of the new municipal council, Colau commanded a qualified majority of the plenary for the investiture vote (21 out of 41 municipal councillors; presumably with the endorsement of the 10 municipal councillors of Barcelona en Comú, along with the 8 municipal councillors of the PSC and 3 out 6 individual councillors of the Barcelona pel Canvi–Ciutadans list: Manuel Valls, Celestino Corbacho and Eva Parera), thus renewing her mandate as Mayor of Barcelona.
+However, her party lost the majority on the 28 May 2023 Barcelona municipal election.

+In 2018, after a legal battle, she obtained the lifting of the Constitutional Court's veto on the expropriation of empty dwellings.
+More than 2,000 bank-owned homes that have been unoccupied for several years could be converted into social housing.